-Investment property comprises commercial properties at Shepparton and Kyabram that are leased or available for lease to third parties.
+Investment properties comprises commercial properties at Shepparton and Kyabram that are leased or available for lease to third parties.
 Each of the leases contains an initial non-cancellable period.
 Subsequent renewals are negotiated with the lessee.
 No contingent rents are charged.
 See Note 20 for further information.

 The investment properties were valued in May 2022 by Opteon (Goulburn North East Vic) Pty Ltd accredited independent valuers with the fair value of \$880,000.
+The fair value was based on a capitalisation of income supported by direct comparison to comparable properties on a rate per square metre.

-The Directors believe that the valuations held are a reasonable approximation of fair value and have been recognised on this basis as at 30 June 2022.
+The Directors believe that the valuations held are a reasonable approximation of fair value and have been recognised on this basis as at 30 June 2023.
+Lease arrangements, rental amounts and rental yields in the years following the last valuation are materially consistent with those prevailing at the time of the last valuation.